bruceravel/synchrotron_pop_up_book/script.md

         printed on the Imaging pouch

 The X-rays entering the end station are focused to a very small spot by **Kirkpatrick-Baez (KB) mirrors**.
 These are plates of glass polished very smooth and bent along their length.
 The X-rays graze off the surfaces of the mirrors and their curvature focuses the X-ray beam to a (UU 10 um) spot.

 At NSLS-II, the (BL HXN) beamline will have this imaging capability with the world's smallest spot of X-rays, (UU 10 nm), a thousand times smaller than the spot used at NSLS (the predecessor to NSLS-II) for the experiment shown in the Log Book!
-Other imaging beamlines at NSLS-II include (BL SRX), (BL XFM), and (BL FXI).
+Other imaging beamlines at NSLS-II include (BL SRX), (BL XFM), (BL TES), and (BL FXI).

-A flat sample is mounted at the focal spot of the KB mirrors.
-The incident X-rays interact with the sample, emitting secondary X-rays at energies characteristic of each element contained in the sample.
+A flat sample is mounted where the KB mirrors focus the X-rays.
+The X-ray beam interacts with the sample, which then emits X-rays at energies characteristic of each element contained in the sample.
 The **detector** is capable of detecting the intensity and the energy of the X-rays coming from the sample.
-Each element in the sample emits X-rays at a characteristic energy.
 In this way, the amounts of different elements can be measured.
-By moving the sample back and forth in the beam, the distribution of elements can measured and turned into an image.
+By moving the sample back and forth in the beam, the distribution of elements is turned into an image.

 #### Experiment

         printed in the Log Book near the data

 The plant (WW *Alyssum*) *murale* is a (WW hyperaccumulator) for the toxic metal cobalt -- it can draw cobalt out of the soil and store it within its leaves.
-This excess of toxic cobalt is stored at the end of the leaf, far away from most of the plant's tissue.
-Additionally, this plant grows star-shaped structures called (WW trichomes) made from calcium silicate.
+This excess of toxic cobalt is stored at the tip of the leaf, far away from most of the plant's (WW photosynthetic) tissues.
+Additionally, this plant grows star-shaped structures called (WW trichomes) made from (WW calcite).
 These hard, mineral structures are a survival strategy called (WW antiherbivory) and discourage animals from wanting to eat the leaves.

 By measuring the signals from the cobalt and calcium atoms as the leaf is moved under the X-ray beam, the distribution of those atoms throughout the leaf is converted to a colored map.
-By overlapping the distributions of the different metals, an image of the leaf structure plus the elemental composition is made.
+By overlapping the distributions of the different metals, we see the locations of the metals in the leaf.

 {Note that "Alyssum" is currently an entry in Wikipedia, but "Alyssum murale" is not.
 Also note that *Alyssum murale* must be set in